26.06.21 – 03.07.21

 The local landscape is varied with spectacular open views rivers and woods, with ample subjects available on foot or a short drive away.
 There will be one trip to see the remarkable city of Modena to draw from the city and see its sights.

-Fly to Bologna from where you will be collected by minibus.
-Group collection and drop off times will be arranged by email.
+Make your own way to Bologna airport from where you will be collected by car.
+One group collection and drop off time will be arranged by email.

 Mark Cazalet is an artist who has worked across many media principally in drawing and painting for the last thirty years plus.
 He is a Senior Member of Faculty at The Royal Drawing School in London and Senior Tutor at West Dean College, as well as teaching at UWE Bristol and Arts in Provence.
 He has continuously shown at commercial galleries in the U.K. and internationally, fulfilling architectural commissions in glass, mosaic and weaving.

-Running the villa and supporting the course is host Fiona Geilinger, an artist, short film maker, dancer and garden designer.
+Running the villa and supporting the course is host, artist, Fiona Geilinger.
 She studied art by pupillage, with painter Nick Bodimeade and has an MA in Art and Design by Independent Project, University of Brighton.
-Find out more about Fiona’s work at http://fionageilinger.co.uk.
+Find out more about Fiona’s work at fionageilinger.co.uk.

 Helping out with driving and other odd jobs during the course will be Steve (Spike) Geilinger.
 He is a freelance director, working mainly for the BBC, making documentaries about fine art, architecture, history and food.
 Most recently he has been making the series ‘Britain’s Lost Masterpieces’ with Bendor Grosvenor for BBC Four.